 It can be pretty full on so you have to choose what you do carefully.
 Having a boy and two girls made coordinating our schedules more tricky but the good thing about it was that everyone got to do the things they loved without having to drag their feet, and be forced to do something they really weren’t keen on.
 For example, my son just wanted to do sports and my girls wanted to do crafts.
 My husband and I therefore went separate ways taking them to various classes and occasionally we would come together for a family game of short tennis.

 The sporting options included golf / adventure golf, badminton, tennis, football, cricket, archery, clay pigeon shooting, laser clay shooting and many others.
-Crafting activities included, pottery and ceramics, glass engraving, etching and painting, framing, woodwork, candle-making, fabric printing, jewellery-making, enamelling and many more.
+Crafting activities included pottery and ceramics, glass engraving, etching and painting, framing, woodwork, candle-making, fabric printing, jewellery-making, enamelling and many more.
 There were also walking tours, falconry and, one of the highlights, a free hydro spa.
 We spent a lot of time making ceramics.
+Pickleball was also available, adding to the variety of sports and activities offered.
+For those serious about the game, finding the best professional pickleball paddle was a key consideration.

 This post is about the process of making ceramics using the slip-clay method.